-While Inuit clothing of furs as used by Amundsen was efficient and already proven, it wasn't readily available or widespread it was also expensive and difficult to repair if damaged.
-Furs and skins were also regarded by many as rather primitive or uncivilized, the manner of their use was not well understood either.
-Much experimentation went on with materials, designs and the layering of different items of clothing.
+Inuit style fur clothing as used by Amundsen was efficient and already proven.
+It wasn't readily available or widespread however and was also expensive and difficult to repair if damaged.
+Furs and skins were regarded by many as rather primitive or uncivilized and the manner of their use was not well understood.
+Much experimentation went on with materials, designs, and the layering of different items of clothing.
 Most garments were made with natural fibers as synthetics were limited in variety and only in their infancy.

-Early exploration whether by manhauling or dog sledding was a very physical process, little or no powered equipment also meant that any work was always more physical than it is today.
+Early exploration whether by manhauling or dog sledding was a very physical process, little or no powered equipment meant that any work was always more physical than it is today.
 Harder work meant more sweating, sweat which would soak into the clothing and become uncomfortable or even dangerous when it cooled and started to freeze affecting flexibility and ease of movement as well as warmth.
-Moisture forming in sleeping bags in such a manner, turning to ice meant that the bags could be difficult to handle in the morning when they had to be rolled up before becoming stiff and in the evening when it could be very difficult to get into a stiff and frozen bag before body heat could start to warm it up and soften it again.
+Moisture formed in sleeping bags in such a manner could quickly turn to ice making the bag difficult to roll up becoming stiff and then again in the evening when it could be very difficult to get into a stiff and frozen bag before body heat could start to warm it up and soften it again.

 Progress was made partially by trial and error to work out which materials would work well and which wouldn't.
 A lack of suitable flexible lightweight insulation was a problem particularly with footwear.
 Initially the most effective solution were boots which were filled with "sennegrass" the dried leaves of what is actually a type of sedge (rather than a grass) found in the Arctic and traditionally used by the Sami people (sometimes referred to as Lapps) in their komargar reindeer skin boots.
 While this was very effective, there was some skill required in its most effective use and it wasn't ideal as the sennegrass would slowly deteriorate meaning a supply was needed for replenishment.

-The early clothing was often too close fitting for active work in very cold temperatures, close fitting seems intuitive for cold weather clothing but it also meant that sweat would accumulate making the clothes cold and clammy at rest.
-The furs that the Inuit used were loose fitting for ventilation during exertion with the ability to draw them tighter to the body in colder conditions, something that was not appreciated by those who disregarded their use.
+Early clothing designs were often too close fitting for active work in very cold temperatures, close fitting seems intuitive for cold weather clothing but it also meant that sweat would quickly accumulate making the clothes cold and clammy at rest.
+The furs that the Inuit used were loose fitting for ventilation during exertion with the ability to draw them tighter to the body in colder conditions or when at rest, something that was not appreciated by those who disregarded their use.

 Hoods as a part of the shell layer were not always used which allowed exposure of the neck during movement and also more warmed air to be pumped out during movement, only slowly was the Inuit style parka in fur or other materials adopted with it's built-in hood.

 On the journey to the South Pole and back with Captain Scott in 1911/1912 Captain Oates famously declared "I am just going outside and may be some time" before walking from the tent in a blizzard to never be seen again.
 He went out in his socks as his now bald reindeer skin and sennegrass finnesko boots were impossible to get on over his painfully frostbitten feet.
 Oates suffered the most in this regards but all of the party were suffering too.
-Developing effective polar clothing was more than simply a question of making sure people were comfortable.
+Developing effective polar clothing was a question of survival, not just comfort.

 Captain Scott on the 8th of October 1911